Published: Jun 2nd, 2015

 Published: Jul 11th, 2014

 A new study co-authored by University of Florida diabetes researchers finds that bacteria in the guts of young children with type 1 diabetes are different from those of other kids.
 The research is helping clarify the importance of healthy gut bacteria development in early childhood and could help lead to novel prevention therapies for people at risk of developing the disease.

 Published: Jun 30th, 2014

-UF Diabetes Institute co-directors Mark Atkinson, PhD and Desmond Schatz, MD, were recognized for their preeminent contributions in research and treatment of Type 1 diabetes mellitus.
+UF Diabetes Institute co-directors Mark Atkinson, PhD and Desmond Schatz, MD, are recognized as global leading authorities in the field of Type 1 diabetes mellitus.
+Together, their preeminent research contributions are shedding light on promising new therapies to treat and prevent this disease.
 Learn more about this outstanding achievement.

 Published: Jun 21st, 2014